 So, this article will deal with the basics.
 This may shock some of you, but it takes way more than nutrition for a pig to find its way to Grand Champion.
 It takes a combination of nutrition, genetics, management, and health to get the most out of your show pig project, each playing a vital, equal role.
 The following will look at a few of the things that will play a huge role in how your show pig responds to nutrition.

-Water is extremely important to how the pig expresses its genetic potential, and how feed is utilized.
+It’s no secret that water is extremely important to how the pig expresses its genetic potential, and how feed is utilized.
 Water is directly related to feed intake.
 If you find that your pig is not eating or growing well, look at the water source first.
 Water should be clean, fresh and abundant at all times.
 If the water is too cold during cool months, or too warm during warm months your pig will not eat correctly, and will not fully express its genetic road map.

 Make sure your pig has a comfortable home.
 Your barn or pig house should be draft free and dust free.
 A coughing pig will have a less-than-desirable outcome.
 The pen should be free of items that might cause injury and subsequently impact the movement and soundness of your pig.

 All of these factors impact how the pig utilizes the feed that is offered, and ultimately how the pig expresses the genetic/nutrition interaction.

 Quality show pig feed

 There are also things that even the greatest of all feeds cannot accomplish.
 Even the best feeds will not increase body length, base width or bone.
 Feed will not make the pig tall at the point of the shoulder.
 Nor will the best feed turn an unsound pig into a sound one.
 You will need to select animals that already express these features.

 Nutrition unlocks the genetic potential of your show pig project.
 A great feed will do only so much for poor genetic potential.
 However, a poor-quality feed can ruin great genetics.